 Before we get into the racket your NYC radiator makes, let’s learn how it works.

-The boiler, which is typically in your building’s basement, isn’t just a clever name.
-It actually boils water to create steam, which travels through pipes to your radiator, where it will heat your apartment if you have the valve on the side open.
+The boiler, which is typically in your building’s basement, boils water to create steam, which travels through pipes to your radiator, where it will heat your apartment if you have the valve on the side open.
 (That’s serves as your on/off switch, by the way.)

-As it travels, the steam slowly cools and becomes condensation, which should eventually return to the boiler to be turned back into steam.
+As it travels, the steam slowly cools and becomes condensation, which eventually returns to the boiler to be turned back into steam.

 But what causes those steam radiator noises?